avaneev/biteopt/README.md

 Namely, [AVIR](https://github.com/avaneev/avir) image resizing algorithm's hyper-parameters, digital audio limiter algorithm's parameters.

-* Non-linear least-squares problems, see calcHougen and calcOsborne functions in `testfn.h` for example problems.
+* Non-linear least-squares problems, see the calcHougen and calcOsborne functions in the `testfn.h` file for example problems.

 * BiteOptDeep was successfuly used for direct search of optimal short symmetric FIR filters.
 Namely, in